-The primary purpose of the Maryville College network is to support the administrative and educational functions of the campus.
-The College provides computer access to students currently registered for classes and maintains computers for staff and faculty with software appropriate to their work-related needs.
+The primary purpose of the Maryville College network is to support the educational and administrative functions of the campus.
+The College provides computer access to students enrolled in classes and maintains computers for staff and faculty with software appropriate to their work-related needs.
 Use of College-owned computers and the network, including the Internet, is a privilege rather than a right.

 Students may receive Internet access by connecting personally owned devices to the wireless network across campus or the wired network in their residence hall rooms.
 Information Technology (IT) provides hardware specifications necessary to connect to the network.
-Productivity software such as word processing, spreadsheets, and applications needed for class work are available in computer labs.
-Users are provided with file storage space associated with their accounts.
+Productivity software such as word-processing, spreadsheets, and applications needed for class work are available in computer labs.
+Users are provided with and encouraged to utilize file storage services associated with their accounts.

-Each authorized user may access only the network account that is assigned to him or her.
-Each user is held responsible for all activity on and information stored in his or her account.
+Users may access only the network account assigned to them and are held responsible for all activity on and information stored in their account.
 Users should take every precaution to protect their account credentials.

-All users of Maryville College’s network recognize that information transmitted, stored, and used on the network is subject to the governing policies of Maryville College and applicable state and federal laws.
+All users of the Maryville College network recognize that information transmitted, stored, and used on the network is subject to the governing policies of Maryville College and applicable state and federal laws.
 Maryville College is responsible for and takes significant measures to ensure the integrity of the network.

 Maryville College, through the IT department, secures and protects information on the College's network by the use of unique user identifiers (IDs) and credentials assigned to each user.
-These IDs and credentials enable individually customized permissions relating to a user’s ability to access College-owned data and systems.
+These IDs and credentials enable individually customized permissions relating to users' ability to access College-owned data and systems.

 IT will ensure the integrity of the network and minimize risk of unauthorized use by issuing private identifications and credentials to users, enforcing systematic changes to passwords at regular intervals, and instituting policies that prevent unauthorized access to an account.

 IT prefers not to act as a disciplinarian or to police network activities.
-However, in cases of unauthorized, inappropriate, or irresponsible behavior, IT does reserve the right to take corrective action, starting with an investigation of the possible abuse.
-IT, with all due regard for the rights of privacy, shall have the authority to examine network files, passwords, accounting information, or other material that may aid the investigation.
+However, in cases of unauthorized, inappropriate, or irresponsible behavior, IT reserves the right to take corrective action, starting with an investigation of the possible abuse.
+Information Technology, with all due regard for the rights of privacy of users, shall have the authority to examine data and accounting information, or other material that may aid the investigation.
 The IT Director or designee must authorize examination of the user’s files.
 Examples of examination include, but are not limited to, the following:

 The Director of IT may instruct his or her staff to investigate an account suspected of being used by someone other than its rightful owner.

-- The Director of IT may take measures as required, including temporarily suspending a user’s ability to access network resources if he or she determines that it is necessary in order to assess or control risk to the network as a whole.
+- The Director of IT may take measures as required, including the suspension a user’s ability to access network resources if he or she determines that it is necessary in order to assess or control risk to the network as a whole.

 The following activities are prohibited:

-Downloading or making unauthorized copies of software or content
+- Downloading or making unauthorized copies of software or media

 Sanctions for Policy Violations

-Violations of this policy will be reported to the employee's supervisor, in the case of a College employee; the Dean of the College in cases that involve Academic Integrity; or the Associate Dean of Students.
+Violations of this policy will be reported to the employee's supervisor in the case of a College employee; the Dean of the College in cases that involve academic integrity; or the Assistant Dean of Students.

-Faculty, Staff and Student Handbooks spell out possible sanctions to be applied when rules and policies are not followed.
-Additionally, Maryville College’s Academic Integrity Policy contains provisions for dealing with dishonesty involving electronic information, documents and equipment.
-(See Academic Integrity Policy, “Violations of Academic Integrity” section, items 6, 7, & 8.)
-In addition to sanctions noted in the above-mentioned documents, a user’s privileges to use the College network may be revoked.
+Faculty and Staff Handbooks and this Catalog provide information about sanctions to be applied when rules and policies are not followed.
+Additionally, Maryville College’s Academic Integrity Policy contains provisions for dealing with dishonesty involving electronic information, documents, and equipment (see Academic Integrity Policy, “Violations of Academic Integrity” section, items 6, 7, and 8).
+In addition to sanctions noted in these documents, privileges to use the College network may be revoked.
 State or Federal penalties may apply.